 a) Where a student is undertaking a packaged offer comprising two or more programs, the highest qualification (normally the last program) is the principal program.

 4.2 Staff must not actively recruit, nor knowingly admit, a student from another registered provider prior to the student having completed six months of his or her principal program of study except where:

 a) the releasing registered provider has ceased to be registered or the program in which the student is enrolled has ceased to be registered; or

 b) the releasing registered provider has had a sanction imposed on its registration by the ESOS agency that prevents the student from continuing his or her principal program; or

 c) the releasing registered provider has agreed to the release and recorded the date of effect and reason for release in PRISMS; or

 d) any government sponsor of the student considers the change to be in the student’s best interests and has provided written support for the change.

 4.3 Students who have been issued with a Confirmation of Enrolment (CoE) by USC and who have not yet completed six months of their principal program of study may be permitted to transfer to another registered provider where that transfer is in the student’s best interests.
-The student must have a valid enrolment offer from the receiving provider and they must make a request in writing using the ‘Application for release’ form to the Pro Vice-Chancellor (International and Quality).
+The student must have a valid enrolment offer from the receiving provider and they must make a request in writing using the ‘Application for release’ form to the Director, USC International.
 Release will not be granted in cases where it is deemed detrimental to the student, including the student’s ability to progress through a package of courses.